Dry run (testing)

-A dry run (or practice run) is a software testing process where the effects of a possible failure are intentionally mitigated.
-For example, there is rsync utility for transfer data over some interface (usually Ethernet), but user can try rsync with dry-run option to check syntax and test communication without data transferring.
+A dry run (or practice run) is a software testing process used to make sure that a system works correctly and will not result in severe failure.
+For example, rsync, a utility for transferring and synchronizing data between networked computers or storage drives, has a "dry-run" option users can use to check that their command-line arguments are valid and to simulate what would happen when actually copying the data.

-The usage of "dry run" in acceptance procedures (for example in factory acceptance testing) is meant as following: the factory, which is a subcontractor, must perform a complete test of the system it has to deliver before the actual acceptance by customer.
+In acceptance procedures (such as factory acceptance testing, for example), a "dry run" is when the factory, a subcontractor, performs a complete test of the system it has to deliver before it is actually accepted by the customer.

 Etymology

 The term dry run appears to have originated from fire departments in the US.
 In order to practice, they would carry out dispatches of the fire brigade where water was not pumped.
 A run with real fire and water was referred to as a wet run.
 The more general usage of the term seems to have arisen from widespread use by the United States Armed Forces during World War II.